Restraining Order Defenses

 Although for many people, the consequences that flow from a domestic violence restraining order may be more burdensome than the penalties that flow from the related criminal conviction, to obtain a domestic violence restraining order, plaintiffs need only carry their burden by a preponderance of the evidence.
 To establish entitlement to a restraining order in Bergen County, a victim must prove that an underlying act of domestic violence occurred and that a restraining order is necessary to protect the victim from further abuse.
 Because a preponderance of the evidence standard is applied at these hearings, a final restraining order can issue even in the absence of proof beyond a reasonable doubt that an underlying act of domestic violence occurred.

-Why You Need an Experienced Bergen County Domestic Violence Lawyer on Your Side
+Why You Need an Experienced Bergen County Domestic Violence Law Firm on Your Side

 Scott Gorman is the Bergen County domestic violence attorney that you need on your side to represent you at a hearing to determine whether a final restraining order will issue.
 Scott will take the time to understand you, your relationship history, and the facts regarding your most recent incident to devise the most effective strategy for you.
 Scott has used his talent and experience to successfully represent both victims of domestic violence and those who have defended against applications for domestic violence restraining orders.
 He has obtained favorable outcomes for clients at hearings and on appeal.
 If you are seeking a final restraining order or if you are defending an application for a restraining order, call attorney Scott Gorman to discuss your case at our Hackensack office.